 Amendment of the ARR, Revenue Cap and Reference Tariff if a Review Event occurs

-If a Review Event occurs, and where described in Section 12.5(p), DBCT Management will submit to the QCA for approval:
+If a Review Event occurs, and where described in Section 12.5(o), DBCT Management will submit to the QCA for approval:

-in the case of a Review Event referred to in paragraphs (a) or (b) of the definition of Review Event, a request to amend; or
+in the case of a Review Event referred to in paragraphs (b) or (c) of the definition of Review Event, a request to amend; or

-in the case of a Review Event referred to in paragraphs (c), (d) or (e) of the definition of Review Event or in the case of Section 12.5(p), a draft amending access undertaking to make any necessary amendments to,
+in the case of a Review Event referred to in paragraphs (d), (e) or (f) of the definition of Review Event or in the case of Section 12.5(o), a draft amending access undertaking to make any necessary amendments to,

-any one or more of the ARR, the Revenue Cap and the Reference Tariff to the extent required because of the Review Event.
-The QCA may approve a request to amend any one or more of the ARR, the Revenue Cap and the Reference Tariff or the draft amending access undertaking (as the case may be) in accordance with this Sub-Section only if it considers it appropriate having regard to the pricing objectives in Section 11.1 of this Undertaking.
+any one or more of each relevant ARR, Revenue Cap and Reference Tariff to the extent required because of the Review Event.
+The QCA may approve a request to amend any one or more of each relevant ARR, the Revenue Cap and the Reference Tariff or the draft amending access undertaking (as the case may be) in accordance with this Sub-Section only if it considers it appropriate having regard to the pricing objectives in Section 11.1 of this Undertaking.

-Any amendment made pursuant to Sub-Section 4(f) above will be effective from the first day of the Month following the Month in which the Review Event occurs, except for those Review Events of the kind described at paragraph (e) of the Review Event definition, which will be effective from the relevant 1 July.
+Any amendment made pursuant to Sub-Section 4(f) above will be effective from the first day of the Month following the Month in which the Review Event occurs, except for those Review Events of the kind described at paragraph (f) of the Review Event definition, which will be effective from the relevant 1 July.

 For clarification, if a review under Sub-Section 4(e) above occurs simultaneously with a review under Sub-Section 4(g) they will be reviewed together and become effective on the relevant 1 July.